Template Download

 CAPA created |

-If immediate action is necessary (e.g. product recall, notification of authorities), the QMO consults the
+If immediate action is necessary (e.g. field safety corrective action or a notification to authorities according to SOP Vigilance), the QMO consults the

 In any case, the QMO discusses the next steps with the person closest to the issue, e.g. for software bugs, the